-- Stir the shredded cheese into the sauce, reserving 1 cup of shredded cheddar cheese for the top of the mac and cheese.
+- Stir the shredded cheese into the sauce, reserving 1 cup of shredded cheddar cheese for the top.
 Stir until the cheese is melted.

 - Gently fold the cooked macaroni noodles into the cheese sauce.
 Pour the mixture into a large oven-safe baking dish.

 - Don’t skip the topping!
-We make a buttery panko cracker parmesan topping to go on top of the mac and cheese and it is AMAZING!
+We make a buttery panko cracker parmesan topping to go on top and it is AMAZING!
 It makes the mac and cheese extra special.
 The panko, cracker, parmesan combo is perfection!
 You can use saltine or Ritz crackers, both are great!
 Sprinkle the remaining cheese over the top of the macaroni and add the panko cracker topping.

 Baked mac and cheese can be served as a main dish or side dish.
 If you live in the South, mac and cheese is often served at Thanksgiving and other holidays.
 There really is no bad time to enjoy baked mac and cheese.
 It is always a crowd pleaser!

-If you want to make a full meal out of mac and cheese, here are some recipes that go well with baked mac and cheese.
+If you want to make a full meal, here are some recipes to serve on the side.

 - Roasted Broccoli